apluslms/a-plus-rst-tools/README.md

 * `preserve-questions-between-attempts`: If set, the answer choices in a `randomized` question are preserved between submission attempts (instead of being resampled after each attempt).
+* `checkbox-feedback`: If set, the feedback for a selected checkbox is rendered under the checkbox instead of the list under the question.
+This makes it obvious to the student which checkbox triggered the feedback.
+Even if this is set, the inverse feedback (!a, when option is not selected) is still rendered under the question after all checkboxes.
+By default, all feedback is rendered under the question.

 The `pick-one` questions are rendered with HTML radio buttons by default, but a dropdown (select) element may be used with the `dropdown` option.